 What are the key drivers for roof cover board specification in mission critical environments, and why?

-The key drivers for roof cover board specification in mission critical buildings are centred around the overriding objective to minimise downtime of the facility.
+The key drivers for roof cover board specification in mission critical buildings are centred around the overriding objective to minimise downtime of the facility, which must operate 24/7 without interruption.
 Specifiers look for the roof to provide superior protection from the elements and resistance to fire spread from an internal or external source.

 Protection from the elements can only be achieved through a highly resilient and robust roof assembly that minimises the risk of product failure over time whilst ensuring the roof’s ability to withstand extreme weather instances.
 Wind uplift, resistance to repeat hail strikes and adverse weather events are just some of the typical specification drivers for all mission critical projects.